ldct/github-ethereum-highlighting/README.md

 # limitations

-Currently, this uses javascript syntax highlighting for solidity since I can't find a good highlightjs style for solidity.
+Currently, this uses javascript syntax highlighting for solidity and python for serpent since I can't find a good highlightjs styles for those languages.

 Github seems to use ajax (no page reload) for tree navigation; try refreshing the page if you don't see it highlighted